ome/www.openmicroscopy.org/_posts/2015-04-02-omero-bio-formats-5-1-0.md

 Full details can be found at [Bio-Formats version history](http://www.openmicroscopy.org/site/support/bio-formats5.1/about/whats-new.html)

-The software is available at: [downloads.openmicroscopy.org/bio-formats/5.1.0/] http://downloads.openmicroscopy.org/bio-formats/5.1.0 and the C++ implementation is available from: [downloads.openmicroscopy.org/bio-formats-cpp/5.1.0/](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.0/)
+The software is available at: [archived downloads](http://downloads.openmicroscopy.org/bio-formats/5.1.0) and the C++ implementation is available from: [archived downloads](http://downloads.openmicroscopy.org/bio-formats-cpp/5.1.0/)

 For OMERO: